DucAnhNTT/azure-data-pipeline-sales/3 - Azure Synapse Analystic/README.md

 ## Overview
 ### Workspace
-Go to Azure UI -> Create Azure Synapse Analystic -> Resource Group (is the one that we use for the project)
+Go to Azure UI -> Create Azure Synapse Analystic -> Resource Group (choose the one that we use for the project)

 ![Alt text](image/synapse-setting.png)
 ### SQL Pools